Lesson 1 of 5

 The Three Phases of the Wheel

-1. Phase 1 — Sell a cash-secured put (CSP): You collect premium while waiting to buy a stock at a price you choose (the strike price).
+1. Phase 1 -- Sell a cash-secured put (CSP): You collect premium while waiting to buy a stock at a price you choose.
+If the stock never drops to your strike, you keep the cash and do it again.

-2. Phase 2 — Get assigned: If the stock drops below your strike at expiration, you purchase 100 shares.
-Your effective cost basis is reduced by the premium you already collected.
+2. Phase 2 -- Get assigned: The stock dropped below your strike, so you now own 100 shares.
+Not a loss -- this was the plan.
+Your effective cost basis is the strike minus the premium you already collected.

-3. Phase 3 — Sell covered calls (CC): While holding shares, you sell calls against them to generate more premium.
-If the stock rises above your call strike, your shares are called away and you start the cycle again.
+3. Phase 3 -- Sell covered calls (CC): You sell calls against your shares to generate more premium.
+If the stock rallies above your call strike, shares get called away at a profit and you start the cycle over.

 Why "The Wheel"?

-The name comes from the cyclical nature of the strategy: sell puts, buy shares, sell calls, sell shares, sell puts again.
-The wheel keeps turning as long as you want to trade the underlying stock.
+It's called the wheel because it cycles: sell puts, buy shares, sell calls, sell shares, sell puts again.
+The wheel keeps turning as long as you want to trade that stock.
+I've had wheels running on the same ticker for 6+ months, collecting premium the entire time.

 Wheel Strategy Advantages

-• +Works well on stocks you want to own long-term
+• +Works beautifully on stocks you want to own long-term

 Wheel Strategy Limitations

-• Caps upside when covered calls are in play
+• Caps your upside when covered calls are in play

-• Works best on range-bound or moderately bullish stocks
+• Works best on range-bound or moderately bullish stocks, not moonshots

 Ideal Wheel Candidates

-Look for stocks that are liquid (tight bid-ask spreads), have moderate implied volatility (higher premiums), and are companies you would be comfortable owning for months.
-Tickers like AAPL, AMD, and SOFI are popular wheel candidates at different capital levels.
+Look for stocks that are liquid (tight bid-ask spreads), have decent IV (so premiums are worth your time), and are companies you'd be happy owning for months.
+AAPL, AMD, SOFI, PLTR, BAC -- all popular wheel stocks at different capital levels.
+Start with what you can afford to own 100 shares of.

-• The wheel is a three-phase cycle: sell puts, hold shares if assigned, sell calls.
+• The wheel is three phases on repeat: sell puts, hold shares if assigned, sell calls.

-• The strategy works best on stocks you are bullish on and willing to own.
+• Only wheel stocks you're genuinely bullish on and willing to own.

 Quick Check